Lbugz/PubCo-Live/replit.md

 - **MusicBrainz API**: For enriching tracks with publisher and songwriter metadata via ISRC.
 - **Neon (PostgreSQL)**: Managed PostgreSQL database for data storage.
 - **GPT-4o-mini (via Replit AI Integrations)**: For AI-powered lead prioritization and insights.
-- **Puppeteer**: Used for web scraping Spotify track credits and editorial playlists. **Known Limitation**: Spotify's virtualized scrolling only exposes ~28 DOM rows at a time, making it impossible to scrape all 160+ tracks from large editorial playlists.
+- **Puppeteer**: Used for web scraping Spotify track credits and editorial playlists. **Network Capture Method**: Intercepts Spotify's internal API responses to bypass virtualized scrolling limitations and capture all tracks from editorial playlists (160+ tracks). **DOM Harvester**: Fallback method using `MutationObserver` for edge cases where network capture fails.